orbitalquark/textadept/docs/manual.md

 #### Navigate Through History

 Textadept records buffer positions within views over time and allows for navigating through that history.
-Navigate backward or forward via `Alt+,` or `Alt+.`, respectively, on Windows, Linux, and BSD; `^,` or `^.`, respectively, on macOS; and `M-,` or `M-.`, respectively, in the terminal version.
+Navigate backward or forward via `Alt+,` or `Alt+.`, respectively, on Windows and Linux;
+`^,` or `^.`, respectively, on macOS; and `M-,` or `M-.`, respectively, in the terminal version.

 #### Goto Line

-You can jump to a specific line in the current buffer via `Ctrl+J` on Windows, Linux, and BSD, `⌘J` on macOS, and `^J` in the terminal version.
+You can jump to a specific line in the current buffer via `Ctrl+J` on Windows and Linux, `⌘J` on macOS, and `^J` in the terminal version.
 Enter the line number to jump to in the prompt, and press `Enter` or click `OK`.

 #### Bookmarks